Multiple endocrine neoplasia syndromes are caused by gene mutations, so they tend to run in families.

 Almost all people with multiple endocrine neoplasia type 1 have tumors of the parathyroid glands.
-Most of the tumors are noncancerous, but they cause the glands to produce too much parathyroid hormone ( primary hyperparathyroidism Hyperparathyroidism In hypercalcemia, the level of calcium in blood is too high.
+Most of the tumors are noncancerous, but they cause the glands to produce too much parathyroid hormone (primary hyperparathyroidism Hyperparathyroidism In hypercalcemia, the level of calcium in blood is too high.
 A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ).
 The excess parathyroid hormone usually raises the levels of calcium in the blood, sometimes causing kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more .

 Many (30 to about 80%) of people with type 1 disease also develop tumors of the hormone-producing cells (islet cells) of the pancreas (also called pancreatic neuroendocrine tumors Overview of Pancreatic Endocrine Tumors The pancreas is an organ located in the upper part of the abdomen.
 It produces digestive juices that are secreted into the digestive tract.
 The pancreas also produces insulin, which helps control... read more ).

 More than half of islet cell tumors produce excessive gastrin, which stimulates the stomach to overproduce acid.
 People with tumors that produce gastrin generally develop peptic ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from Helicobacter pylori... read more that often bleed, develop holes (perforate), and leak stomach contents into the abdomen, or block the stomach.
 The high acid levels commonly interfere with the activity of enzymes from the pancreas, resulting in diarrhea and fatty, smelly stools (steatorrhea).
-Some of these tumors produce high levels of insulin and, consequently, very low levels of sugar in the blood ( hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ), especially if the person has not eaten for several hours.
+Some of these tumors produce high levels of insulin and, consequently, very low levels of sugar in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ), especially if the person has not eaten for several hours.
 The remaining islet cell tumors may produce other hormones, such as vasoactive intestinal polypeptide, which can cause severe diarrhea and lead to dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more .
 Some islet cell tumors produce no hormones at all.

 Some of the islet cell tumors are cancerous and able to spread (metastasize) to other areas of the body.
 In people who have type 1 disease, cancerous islet cell tumors tend to grow more slowly than cancerous islet cell tumors that develop in people who do not have type 1 disease.

 Some people with type 1 disease develop pituitary gland tumors.
-Some of these tumors produce the hormone prolactin, causing menstrual abnormalities and often breast secretions ( galactorrhea Galactorrhea Galactorrhea is the production of breast milk in men or in women who are not breastfeeding.
+Some of these tumors produce the hormone prolactin, causing menstrual abnormalities and often breast secretions (galactorrhea Galactorrhea Galactorrhea is the production of breast milk in men or in women who are not breastfeeding.
 The most common cause of galactorrhea is overproduction of the hormone prolactin (hyperprolactinemia)... read more ) in women who are not nursing and decreased sexual desire and erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
 Every man occasionally has... read more (impotence) in men.
 Other tumors produce growth hormone, leading to acromegaly Gigantism and Acromegaly Overproduction of growth hormone causes excessive growth.
 In children, the condition is called gigantism.
 In adults, it is called acromegaly.
 Excessive growth hormone is almost always caused... read more ).
 A small percentage of pituitary tumors produce corticotropin, which overstimulates the adrenal glands, leading them to produce high levels of corticosteroid hormones and causing Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
 Cushing syndrome usually results from taking... read more .
 A few pituitary tumors produce no hormones at all.
 Some pituitary tumors cause headaches, impaired vision, and decreased pituitary gland function by pressing against nearby parts of the brain.